grafana/mimir/docs/sources/operators-guide/configure/configure-otel-collector.md

 ## OTLP

-We support a native OTLP over HTTP on Mimir.
-To configure the collector to use the interface, we use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter:
+Mimir supports native OTLP over HTTP.
+To configure the collector to use the OTLP interface, you use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter:

 ```yaml
 exporters: